TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 // Create an external table based on CSV file
 CREATE EXTERNAL TABLE CUSTOMER_STAGING_1 USING csv OPTIONS (path '../../quickstart/src/main/resources/customer_with_headers.csv', header 'true', inferSchema 'true');

-// Create a SnappyData table and load data into CUSTOMER table CREATE TABLE CUSTOMER using column options() as (select * from CUSTOMER_STAGING_1);
+// Create a table and load data into CUSTOMER table CREATE TABLE CUSTOMER using column options() as (select * from CUSTOMER_STAGING_1);
 ```